-We have audited the accompanying consolidated financial statements of The German Marshall Fund of the United States - A Memorial to the Marshall Plan and Subsidiaries (GMF), which comprise the consolidated balance sheet as of May 31, 2019, the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of The German Marshall Fund of the United States - A Memorial to the Marshall Plan and Subsidiaries (GMF), which comprise the consolidated balance sheet as of May 31, 2020, the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.